-Adam Mason, Alexandra Daddario, Bradley Whitford, Craig Robinson, Demi Moore, drama, Elpidia Carrillo, KJ Apa, Lia McHugh, movies, Paul Michael Hauser, Peter Stromare, reviews, sci-fi, Sofia Carson, Songbird
+Adam Mason, Alexandra Daddario, Bradley Whitford, Craig Robinson, Demi Moore, drama, Elpidia Carrillo, KJ Apa, Lia McHugh, movies, Paul Walter Hauser, Peter Stromare, reviews, sci-fi, Sofia Carson, Songbird

 December 16, 2020

 Some language in Spanish with subtitles

 Culture Representation: Taking place in Los Angeles during a coronavirus pandemic in the year 2024, the sci-fi thriller “Songbird” features a predominantly white cast of characters (with a few Latinos and African Americans) representing the working-class, middle-class and wealthy.